Maternal & Child Health Research Institute (MCHRI)

 Clinical Associate Professor, Pediatrics

 BioDr.
-Susy Jeng is Clinical Associate Professor of Neurology at Stanford Children’s Hospital at Stanford University.
+Susy Jeng is a Clinical Associate Professor of Neurology at Stanford Children’s Hospital at Stanford University.
 Dr. Jeng received her A.B. at Harvard College and M.D. at the University of California, San Diego.
 She completed her pediatrics residency at University of California, San Francisco and is board-certified in pediatrics.
 After practicing general pediatrics for two years, she returned to UCSF for neurology residency.
 Upon completion of her residencies, she joined the faculty at Stanford as a general child neurologist with a special interest in medical education.
-She is the site director for the Stanford medical student neurology clerkship and the pediatric neurology liaison to the Stanford pediatrics residency program.
+She is the the Stanford Child Neurology Clerkship Director and Stanford Neurology Associate Clerkship Director for the medical students.

 • Erik Allen Jensen